Sherwin Williams Pure White – The SECOND Best White Paint Color

 In the above photo, you can see how Pure White softens that little bit with the warm bulbs compared to the brighter look of the previous photo.
 This is the LIGHT warming up Pure White, not Pure White itself.

 So, there you have it.
-And if you did your reading, you’ll know that BM White Dove IS my absolute fave white paint colour – this month anyway 😉
+If you did your reading, you’ll know that Benjamin Moore White Dove IS my OTHER absolute fave white paint color – this month anyway 😉

-Need help picking YOUR best white paint colour?
+Need help picking YOUR best white paint color?

 Check out my E-Design packages – affordable and FUN!